 We know what kinds of students colleges want to admit.
 We want to get you admitted to your dream schools.

 Learn more about PrepScholar Admissions to maximize your chance of getting in.

 Making sure you meet these requirements is a hassle, but it's worth it for free money, right?

-- You must demonstrate enough financial need (we'll get to that shortly)
+- Must demonstrate enough financial need (we'll get to the details of this shortly)

-- You can't already have a bachelor's or professional degree
+- Cannot already have a bachelor's or professional degree

 Easy enough, right?
 In the next section, I'll explain exactly what I mean when I say you need to demonstrate "enough financial need."

-This seems like a simple question, but the answer is: it's complicated.
+This seems like a simple question, but the answer is actually somewhat complicated.
 Before I can answer this question, I need to briefly explain what financial information is considered important, and why.

-The Department of Education - the government department in charge of federal financial aid - takes a lot of factors into consideration when determining whether to award the Pell Grant.
-Put simply, the greater your family's financial need, the greater the likelihood that you'll be awarded the grant.
+The Department of Education—the government department in charge of federal financial aid—takes a lot of factors into consideration when determining whether to award the Pell Grant.
+Put simply, the greater your family's financial need is, the greater the likelihood that you'll be awarded the grant.